Meet our Staff

 the world better while I had some time off from school."

-Molly is a sophomore Political Science and Journalism major from
+Molly is a junior Political Science and Journalism major from

 Laura, OH.
-She is Class of 2015 President, Education and Reflection
+She is Class of 2015 President, a member of Alpha

 "I really like to pun.
 I like the challenge of thinking on my

 sometimes they can't nail down the joke though, sometimes